mirage335/wirewrap_huge/README.md

 Some care will be needed to ensure adequately reliable and low-resistance connections.

 Soldering may carry some risks, particularly from lead (if not 'lead-free'), or various flux compounds.
-For wire splicing with heat shrink to mitigate tin wiskers, it is possible, but unproven, that lead-free solder may be adequate.
+Lead-free may bring the risks of tin pest and tin whiskers.

 # Reference